msayson/msayson.github.io/_posts/2026-08-30-mitigating-personal-data-resurrection.markdown

 Deletion-aware access controls prevent services from accessing or propagating data for customers whose data has been deleted.
 A platform team should build these once for reuse, rather than each service implementing its own.

 The simplest implementation is a query layer that checks a central deletion registry before returning a record, so that data subject to deletion is blocked from processing.
-Where low latency is critical, services can instead embed a compressed local set of deleted identifiers, refreshed daily or weekly.
-This trades a few days of enforcement lag for near-zero query cost.
+Where low latency is critical, services can maintain a locally replicated set of deleted identifiers with a defined maximum delay between a deletion decision and its availability to the service.
+The tradeoff is between enforcement latency and query-time overhead.

 These controls create deletion boundaries.
 Even if some upstream systems have not yet onboarded to deletion, data propagation stops at the boundary of any system that enforces deletion-aware access controls.